Bira/octopus-carnival/_drafts/lphr-scene-03.md

 ## OOC: Loot distribution

 The shirt gives DR 1 to the body, is worth $1120 and weights 0.1kg.
 Jania gets it because she needs armor.
-Only $120 of that is material worth, so she's not gonna turn it into a Power Item.
+Only $120 of that is "mundane" value, so she's not gonna turn it into a Power Item.